dascritch/cpu-audio/FAQ.md

 **It's true.**

 I'm piss of that musicians, benevolent radio producers and community reporters are using SoundCloud or (even worst) MixCloud.
-Why don't they are opening their websites with their graphical universe and without profiling web habits from their fans ?
+Why don't they are opening their websites with their graphical universe and without tracking web habits from their fans ?

 The main issue was commenting on some time points to engage their community.
 At this moment, Mastodon didn't start but we already have its decentralized system, and there also was a W3C standard written for comments in a webpage.

-At the beginning of version 3, we were also thinking about a really decentralized playlist system : The user should have a WebExtension companion, and can select some sounds among surfing.
+At the beginning of version 3, we were also thinking about a really decentralized playlist system : The user may have a WebExtension companion, and can select some sounds among surfing.

 **It's up to you** to make those projects alive !
 See ([#8](#8)), ([#10](#10)), and ([#76](#76))